redux-offline/redux-offline/README.md

 }
 ```

-The function is passed a callback, which you should call with boolean `true` when the app gets online, and `false` when it goes offline.
+The function is passed a callback, which you should call with boolean `true` when the app gets back online, and `false` when it goes offline.

 #### Change how irreconcilable errors are detected